rmguy/blog/planned/breq_self.md

 It comes out my mouthpiece a throaty chirp.
 You'd know what that sounds like if you've ever heard a gravitational wave.

-On my home planet we don't listen to songs, songs listen to us.
-We use them to preserve our prisoners.
+On my home planet I don't listen to songs, songs listen to me.
+I use them to preserve our prisoners.

 No, not therapeutically, _literally_.

-Precise decibel levels at precisely the right angles, converted to gravitational waves, keep the erratic g-forces of a trinary star system from playing pool with the planets inbetween.
+Precise decibel levels at precisely the right angles, converted to gravitational waves, keep the erratic g-forces of a trinary star system from playing pool with the planets in between.

 Alpha Centauri is a triple star system.
 Rigil, Toiman and Proxima.
 They form a minacious love triangle with my planet and its moon at the center.
 Except the